menu icon

 These crispy onion rings are dipped in buttermilk, then breaded and fried until perfectly crispy and golden brown.
 They are sure to become a family favorite.

-Consider dipping these in homemade buttermilk ranch and serving with crispy chicken tenders.
+Consider dipping these in restaurant buttermilk ranch and serving with the crispiest chicken tenders.
 You can use the same oil to fry both!

 A tray of onion rings with ketchup and dipping sauce.